lixin4ever/HAST/README.md

 * CPU: Intel Xeon CPU E5-2620 (Yes, we do not use GPU)

 ## Citation
-If the code is used in your research, please cite our paper as follows:
+If the code is used in your research, please star this repo and cite our paper as follows:
 ```
 @inproceedings{li2018aspect,
   title={Aspect Term Extraction with History Attention and Selective Transformation},